-Coronavirus lockdown likely to be extended, Cabinet minister says
+Coronavirus lockdown likely to be extended, cabinet minister says

 No decision is expected to be made at that meeting in the Prime Minister's absence, with key figures dealing with the response instead discussing whether to ease or strengthen the measures ahead of an announcement next week.

-With Wednesday seeing a rise of 938 in the number of deaths in hospitals of patients who tested positive for Covid-19, the highest new total so far – and the Prime Minister still in hospital, there seems little chance of the lockdown being lifted.
+But there seems little chance of the lockdown being lifted with the PM remaining in intensive care and Wednesday having witnessed a rise of 938 in the number of deaths in UK hospitals of patients who tested positive for Covid-19, the highest new total so far.

-However, the restrictions face their toughest test so far over the Easter weekend, with temperatures set to reach 25C (77F) in some parts of the country – which could tempt more people to break the stay-at-home rules.
+However, the restrictions face their toughest test so far over the Easter weekend, with temperatures in some parts of the country set to reach 25C (77F) threatening to tempt more people to break the stay-at-home rules.

 Culture Secretary Oliver Dowden urged the public not to give up on the measures during the test of the long weekend as he predicted they would not be eased next week.